Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Introduction

-In this paper we extend the usual approach to the proof of non-soficness.
-We show that a shift cannot be sofic if the essential information contained in an $n\times n$ pattern cannot be compressed to the size $O(n)$ in \emph{bounded time}.
+In this paper we propose a new approach to the proof of non-soficness.
+Our technique uses algorithmic descriptive complexity (Kolmogorov complexity).
+Though the definition of the sofic shifts does not involve explicitly any resource bounded computations, we show that a suitable tool to deal with soficness is the time-bounded version of Kolmogorov complexity.
+We argue that a shift on $\mathbb{Z}^2$ cannot be sofic if the essential information contained in an $n\times n$ pattern cannot be compressed to the size $O(n)$ in \emph{bounded time}.

-The intuition behind our argument is similar to those used in \cite{dls} and \cite{kass-madden} but with the idea of compression with \emph{bounded computational resources}.
-This approach applies to several shifts with very low block complexity: we cannot ``communicate'' the essential information across a contour not because this information is too large, but since we do not have enough time and space to compress it.
+The ideas behind our argument are similar to those used in \cite{dls} and \cite{kass-madden}, and there is no surprise that Kolmogorov complexity helps to formalize the intuition of ``information flows.''
+The main new element of our approach is the idea of information compression with \emph{bounded computational resources}.
+This technique applies to several shifts with very low block complexity: we cannot ``communicate'' the essential information about a pattern across its contour not because this information is too large, but since we do not have enough time and space to compress it.
 In particular, we provide examples of non-sofic effective shifts with only polynomial block complexity (and thus zero entropy).

+\begin{remark} A more straightforward approach to the measure of the ``\emph{information flow through the border line of a pattern}'' might use the notion of \emph{extender sets} introduced in \cite{kass-madden}.
+Extender sets are a natural generalization of follower sets to multi-dimensional shifts.
+Let $\cal S$ be a shift and $P$ be a globally admissible finite pattern in this shift.
+The extender set of $P$ in $\cal S$ is the set of all (co-finite) patterns $Q$ completing $P$ to a valid configuration of $\cal S$ (the support of $Q$ should be the complement of the support of $P$).